 - Physical Data Destruction Security: Destruction of ePHI data, is usually peer-reviewed and logged by a chain of custody certificates that explicitly state how the data was destroyed.

 - Data Access Security: Maintaining remote and physical access control lists and chain of custody logging to ensure every time the data is accessed, it’s by an authorized and documented individual.

-- Data Transfer Security: When transmitting data over network interfaces, the connection must be encrypted end-to-end to insure security.
+- Data Transfer Security: When transmitting data over network interfaces, the connection must be encrypted end-to-end to ensure security.

 - Data Breach Reporting: Anytime there is a breach of HIPAA policies, the breach and potential impact of the breach must be documented, logged and reported immediately.

 A HIPAA compliant server is necessary only when storing, transferring, reading, displaying or otherwise accessing any form of data that contains individually identifiable Health Information.
 Anonymous medical data is not subject to HIPAA or HITECH and is not required to be secured in the same way.
 In general, if you’re not in the Health Industry, there is no need for a HIPAA compliant server.
 The CFR part 160.103 specifically defines Health Information as:

 Health information means any information, including genetic information, whether oral or recorded in any form or medium, that: